 The 8 inch Aura Gravity Ventilator is 8 inches in diameter and has a 2 inch tall collar.
-The model number is AV-8-C2 and has 50 inches of Net Free Area (NFA).
+The model AV-8-C2 has 50 inches of Net Free Area (NFA).
 All 8 inch gravity ventilators come with a standard 13″ x 13″ square flange flashing.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.